ibm-cloud-docs/codeengine/troubleshoot-terraform.md

 {: #troubleshoot-terraform}
 {: troubleshoot}

-Use the troubleshooting tips to learn how to troubleshoot Terraform when creating {{site.data.keyword.codeenginefull}} apps and jobs.
+Use the troubleshooting tips to learn how to troubleshoot Terraform when you create {{site.data.keyword.codeenginefull}} apps and jobs by using Terraform.
 {: shortdesc}

 ## Getting logs for Terraform
 {: #troubleshoot-terraform-logs}

-## Additional topics
+## More topics
 {: #ts-terraform-topics}

 You can find more help in the following topics.